 On top of hunting moves, dogs may also borrow behaviors from other facets of life, and therefore, you may see elements of fighting behaviors, fleeing behaviors and even courtship behaviors in the mix of a dog's play behavior repertoire.

-Turns out, dogs with good social skills incorporate several elements that are meant to be easily read and interpreted by the dogs they play with.
-Below, you will find information about all the several signs of healthy, normal play behavior in dogs and their interesting purposes including:
+It turns out, dogs with good social skills incorporate several elements that are meant to be easily read and interpreted by the dogs they play with.
+Below, you will find information about the several signs of healthy, normal play behavior in dogs and their interesting purposes including:

 - The dirty little secrets behind the making of dogs with not-so-good play skills and the importance of early socialization.